 Gingerbread Buckwheat Waffles- whole grain and naturally gluten-free, these gingerbread waffles make the perfect holiday breakfast.
 Freezer friendly with vegan option too!

-I love combining buckwheat flour with the flavors of gingerbread because the spices mask the earthy flavor and the dark hues suit one another.
-The beauty of these waffles is that you freeze them and pop them in the toaster when you’re ready to eat and they are just as delicious as they are served fresh from the griddle.
+I love combining buckwheat flour with the flavors of gingerbread because the spices mask the earthy flavor of buckwheat and the dark hues suit one another.
+The beauty of these gingerbread waffles is that you can freeze them and pop them in the toaster when you’re ready to eat.
+They are just as delicious as they are when served fresh from the griddle.

 Buckwheat Gingerbread Waffle Ingredients

 - Buckwheat Flour- Even though buckwheat has the word wheat in it, it has no relation to wheat and is therefore gluten-free.
 As I said before, the flavor is somewhat earthy but the spices in this recipe mask it perfectly.
 I haven’t tested it with any other gluten-free flours but you could easily sub whole wheat or spelt flour if you don’t need them to be gluten-free.

 - Baking Powder and Baking Soda- We need both of these to properly leaven the waffle and assure crispy edges.

 - Apple Cider Vinegar- Another key ingredient for crispy waffles, the acid in the vinegar reacts with the leavening agents.

 - Non-Dairy Milk- Any kind of non-dairy milk will work here.
 Feel free to use plain or vanilla if you like.

 - Ground Cinnamon, Ginger and Salt- Cinnamon and ginger are my go-to spices for gingerbread.
 You can also add a pinch of nutmeg if you’re feeling lucky but it’s not necessary.
 Salt helps balance out the sweetness.